Save Our magnificant Swans on Lake Mallalieu

 We are working to preserve the natural environment of Lake Mallalieu and the endangered, protected, or of special concern species that live in and along Lake Mallalieu in St. Croix County, Wisconsin.
 Among these is a growing population of protected trumpeter swans that annually has over-wintered in the ice-free, shallow waters of northeast Lake Mallalieu since the early 1990s.
 Trumpeter swans were re-introduced to Wisconsin only in 1989--these spectacular waterfowl were absent from the state for 100 years because of over-hunting in the late 1880s.
 Our community is fortunate that these protected trumpeter swans have found critical over-wintering habitat on Lake Mallalieu.
 The Wisconsin Department of Natural Resources estimates there now are about 11,000 trumpeter swans in Wisconsin.

 The Wisconsin Department of Natural Resources (WDNR) recommendations for "Designated Sensitive Areas, Site #1: 83.79 Acres" in northeast Lake Mallalieu are that there be NO dredging or lakebed removal or modifications within Site #1.
-But now, the Lake Mallalieu Association (LMA) Board of Directors is proposing a massive dredging project within Site #1.
-This proposed dredging project would remove 220,000 cubic yards of bottom material from a 100 acre area in northeast Lake Mallalieu and the upstream Willow River channels, with dredging depths up to four feet.
-This proposed dredging project would remove shallow water environments of Lake Mallalieu that now nourish our protected trumpeter swans in this established over-wintering location.
-No dredging should be done in the “Designated Sensitive Areas, Site #1: 83.79 Acres”, and this area should be protected from the negative impacts of any dredging done in any other location.
+Nevertheless, in early 2024 the Lake Mallalieu Association (LMA) Board of Directors proposed a massive dredging project within Site #1.
+This dredging project proposed to remove up to 220,000 cubic yards of bottom material from within a 100-acre area in northeast Lake Mallalieu and the upstream Willow River channels, with dredging depths up to four feet.
+This dredging would have removed shallow water environments that now nourish our protected trumpeter swans in this established over-wintering location.
+Fortunately, the Dredging Feasibility Study concluded that a lake drawdown would be a superior alternative to dredging.
+“Designated Sensitive Areas, Site #1: 83.79 Acres”, should continue to be protected and preserved.

 The Wisconsin Department of Natural Resources (WDNR) has identified "Designated Sensitive Areas" on Lake Mallalieu that provide critical habitat for endangered, protected, or of special concern species, including "Site #1: 83.79 Acres" in northeast Lake Mallalieu.
 Protected trumpeter swans annually over-winter in Site #1, where the ice-free, shallow water allows the trumpeter swans to mingle and form pair bonds, and where the quality and quantity of winter food supports their productivity during the next breeding season.
 Trumpeter swans forage for food in shallow water, reaching under the surface to eat aquatic vegetation.
 The WDNR designated Site #1 as a sensitive area because of its high-quality fish and wildlife habitat, diverse aquatic vegetation, undisturbed and unique terrestrial vegetation, importance for protecting water quality, and its natural scenic beauty.